sematext/docs/docs/logs/rsyslog.md

 ## Configuring Outputs

-The last step is to configure an output module for sending your logs to Logsene.
+The last step is to configure an output module for sending your logs to Sematext.
 This depends on your chosen protocol.

 ### HTTP / HTTPS via Omelasticsearch